This adults-only hotel is set right next to Palm Beach’s platinum sands, and is only a twenty-minute drive from Aruba’s quirky capital, Oranjestad.

 All Inclusive - Here's what you get

 24-hour All Inclusive.
 Full Board buffet meals.
-Optional dining at 4 themed restaurants - reservations required.
+Optional dining at 4 themed restaurants.
 24-hour snacks.
 24-hour room service.

 24-hour All Inclusive.
 Unlimited local and premium imported drinks 24 hours a day.
 Minibar and liquor dispenser in rooms.